Cost of Living in Stockholm: 2022 Monthly Expenses

 You need a down payment of 15% when buying an apartment in Sweden.
 If you don’t have the full 15%, some banks can give you a private loan to help you cover the remaining amount.

 It is better to buy an apartment since you will pay less than renting.
-The interest rate here is usually around 1.5% per year only.
+Right now the interest rates went up.
+In 2020, we managed to get a fixed interest rate of around 1.5% for 3 years.

 The only thing I didn’t like when buying an apartment in Stockholm (or in Sweden in general) is you need to bid!
 Luckily, we didn’t have to bid for the apartment we bought.
 I have created a separate post about our experience in buying an apartment in Stockholm.